Apple Card review: You’ll need an iPhone to maximize rewards

 - 1% Daily Cash on all other purchases

-And when it comes to redemptions, the cash back that you’ll earn with the Apple Card is instantly available to use directly from your Apple device.
-There are no waiting periods or minimum redemption amounts.
+And when it comes to redemptions, the cash back that you’ll earn with the Apple Card may be quickly available to use directly from your Apple device.
+There are no minimum redemption amounts.

 You can track your spending habits